Does Anointing of the Sick

 –The Queen of Heaven to St. Bridget of Sweden

 Truly, there are no “free passes” to salvation.
-We should be spending our lives following Christ (working to live like Him-obeying Him), seeking God’s mercy over and over again to come to truly hate our sins and grow into a saving faith.
+Obtaining a saving faith is HARD; “the road hard that leads to Life” (Matthew 7:14), and it takes much grace to get there…grace, we should be spending our lives trying to obtain by following Christ (working to live like Him-obeying Him), seeking God’s mercy over and over again to come to truly hate the world and our sins and grow into a saving faith.

 This should be our entire life’s goal.
-WE MUST HAVE A SAVING FAITH–a faith that can accept God’s saving forgiving mercy–a faith that hates sin so greatly, we would rather “suffer death than sin” (have True Sorrow) as the Catechism teaches is necessary to have a contrition which can obtain Eternal Life, and as the saints say, this is hard to obtain.
+WE MUST HAVE A SAVING FAITH–Eternity is everything!
+We need a faith that can accept God’s saving forgiving mercy–a faith that hates sin so greatly, we would rather “suffer death than sin” (have True Sorrow) as the Catechism teaches is necessary to have a contrition which can obtain Eternal Life.

 Please understand, we don’t have this saving faith the instant we recognize Jesus as Lord or even after our baptism.
 We must “grow in grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18) into a saving faith; please don’t be deceived.
 To learn more, please visit the home page of this web-site.